danhilse/s3u/README.md

 - Downloads and folder listings use the same AWS credentials and bucket settings
 - When limiting file counts, files are processed in alphabetical order
 - Tab completion requires the readline module, which is standard in most Python installations
+- Configuration settings are stored in the user's home directory and persist between sessions
+- Arrow key selection for configuration requires the questionary package (included in dependencies)